-The Warrant Shares sold in the offering will be freely tradable without restriction or further registration under the Securities Act.
+The Shares registered in the offering will be freely tradable without restriction or further registration under the Securities Act.
 As a result, a substantial number of shares of our Common Stock may be sold in the public market following this offering.
-If there are significantly more shares of Common Stock offered for sale than buyers are willing to purchase, then the market price of our Common Stock may decline to a market price at which buyers are willing to purchase the offered Common Stock and sellers remain
+If there are significantly more shares of Common Stock offered for sale than buyers are willing to purchase, then the market price of our Common Stock may decline to a market price at which buyers are willing to purchase the offered Common Stock and sellers remain willing to sell our Common Stock.